graciellehigino/ms_range_interactions/manuscript.md

-collect and combine open data on species occurrence and interactions [@Windsor2022UsiEco], especially because we may be losing ecological interactions at least as fast as we are losing species [@Valiente-Banuet2015SpeLosa].
+collect and combine open data on species occurrence and interactions [@Windsor2022UsiEco], especially because we may be losing ecological interactions at least as fast as we are losing species [@Valiente-Banuet2015SpeLos].

 # Acknowledgements

 We acknowledge that this study was conducted on land within the traditional unceded territory of the Saint Lawrence Iroquoian, Anishinabewaki, Mohawk, Huron-Wendat, and Omàmiwininiwak nations.
-GH, FB, GD, and NF are funded by the NSERC Computational Biodiversity Science and Services (BIOS$^2$) CREATE program;
-FB, NF, and TP are funded by the Institute for Data Valorization (IVADO); NF and TP are funded by a donation from the Courtois Foundation; GD is funded by the Natural Sciences and Engineering Research Council (NSERC) and the Fond de recherche du Québec - Nature et technologie (FRQNT) doctoral scholarships; TP is funded by the Canadian Institute of Ecology & Evolution; FW is funded by the Royal Society (Grant number: CHL\\R1\\180156).
 We thank the editor and reviewer for their thoughtful comments, which considerably improved this manuscript.

 # References